In case you are thinking about learning to play a musical instrument, learning the guitar is a fantastic choice:

 If you think about it, having guitar tools is just a nice to have, not a dealmaker.
 There are tons of sites on the net offering advanced guitar tools for free.

 Both websites offer a no-hassle money back guarantee:

 Will you be able to make up your mind on whether online lessons are right for you in 30 days?

 Probably yes.
-But it’s still good to have an extra month, just in case.
+But when you buy a yearly membership, it's still good to have an extra month, just in case.

 Which site is better?
 GuitarTricks or Jamplay for adults learning guitar?